Affiliate links on Android Authority may earn us a commission. Learn more.

 Picking the right pet camera can be a daunting task.
-There is a great variety of pet cams on the market — basic security ones, cameras with night vision, and even cameras that can dispense treats.
-To help you, we have compiled a list of the best pet cameras you can buy.
+There are many models on the market — basic security units, cameras with night vision, and even ones that dispense treats.
+To help you, we’ve compiled a list of the best pet cameras you can buy.
 Let’s get into it!

 Why you should get a pet camera

 First things first — if you’ve been considering getting a pet camera but you’re not sure how useful one could be, there are five reasons you might buy one:

 - Pet cameras can put your mind at ease, especially when your cat or dog is young and you might both feel a bit of separation anxiety.

 - You often need to work overtime, or you spend long days at the office and simply miss your pet.